akshayaxv/brain-tumor-detection/README.md

 ## Project Overview

 The primary goal of this project is to classify MRI images of brains into two categories: those with tumors ('yes') and those without tumors ('no').
-This is achieved by leveraging transfer learning with a pre-trained VGG16 model, fine-tuning it with additional custom layers for the specific task of brain tumor detection.
+This is achieved by leveraging transfer learning with a pre-trained VGG16 model.
+The base network remains frozen, and only a custom classification head is trained for the specific task of brain tumor detection.

 ## Features